 Return to Table of Contents 4.
 SC Picture of the MonthGrand oaks stand guard as the springtime sun filters through the draping spanish moss.

 The Boone Hall Avenue of Oaks is in full bloom as shown in this photo by Julie Rowe of Charleston.
 Boone Hall Plantation is located in Mount Pleasant, a few miles north of Charleston.
 Thanks to Julie G. Rowe for sharing this spring shot with us!
 5. Roll Your Windows Down – The Pooch Can Come Too!If you've ever found yourself reluctantly foregoing a mini-vacation because you don't want to kennel Fido for the weekend, read on.
 With a little extra planning, you can set out across SC with your four-legged friend in tow.
 Our dog friendly travel guide has a list of dog parks and their websites, regulations for taking your pets to SC beaches, pet-friendly B&B's, and helpful tips and resources for traveling with your dog.Our one request ... send us other ideas for SC travel destinations where dogs are welcome.
 If you have a favorite nature trail, restaurant, or park that also happens to be your dog's favorite, email us at service@sciway.net so we can pass the information along.
 Return to Table of Contents 6.
 Upcoming SC Festivals & EventsFor a complete calendar of South Carolina festivals and events, visit https://www.sciway.net/calendar.html.
-Here are just a few of April and early May's highlights:Historic Pendleton Spring Jubilee - Arts and crafts, music, dancing, food, plantation tours - April 5-6 Lifeways of the Cherokee Indians and Colonial Settlers - Ninety Six - Living history and family fun - April 5-6 - page no longer exists Indie Grits Film Festival - Columbia - The Southeast's best in low-budget independent film - April 9-13 World Grits Festival - St. George - Parade, contests, entertainment, 5K run - April 11-13 Puddin Swamp Festival - Turbeville - Carnival, music, food, crafts, pet contest, and "Swamp Stomp" - April 17-19 South Carolina BBQ Shag Festival - Hemingway - Music, dancing, cook-off, kids' rides, fireworks - April 17-19 Charleston Race Week - Mount Pleasant - International sailboat regatta - April 17-20 Come-See-Me Festival - Rock Hill - Music, parade, fireworks, family fun - April 17-26 Artisphere - Greenville - International arts festival - April 18-20 Battle of Charleston - Johns Island - Civil War reenactment - April 18-20 - page no longer exists Colleton County Rice Festival - Walterboro - Entertainment, crafts, food, road race, cooking contest - April 25-27 Scottish Country Fair and Celtic Festival - Sumter - Athletics, music, dance, food - April 25-27 - page no longer exists Treasures of the Tidelands - Georgetown - Nine days of art, music, food, history - April 25 - May 3 - page no longer exists Air Expo - Charleston - Free! - US Air Force Thunderbirds, US Army Golden Knights, and much more - April 26 - page no longer exists Yellow Jasmine Festival - North Augusta - Garden expo plus music, dancing, fireworks, food, and fun - April 26 - page no longer exists Return to Table of Contents 7.
+Here are just a few of April and early May's highlights:Historic Pendleton Spring Jubilee - Arts and crafts, music, dancing, food, plantation tours - April 5-6 - webpage no longer exists Lifeways of the Cherokee Indians and Colonial Settlers - Ninety Six - Living history and family fun - April 5-6 - webpage no longer exists Indie Grits Film Festival - Columbia - The Southeast's best in low-budget independent film - April 9-13 World Grits Festival - St. George - Parade, contests, entertainment, 5K run - April 11-13 Puddin Swamp Festival - Turbeville - Carnival, music, food, crafts, pet contest, and "Swamp Stomp" - April 17-19 South Carolina BBQ Shag Festival - Hemingway - Music, dancing, cook-off, kids' rides, fireworks - April 17-19 Charleston Race Week - Mount Pleasant - International sailboat regatta - April 17-20 Come-See-Me Festival - Rock Hill - Music, parade, fireworks, family fun - April 17-26 Artisphere - Greenville - International arts festival - April 18-20 Battle of Charleston - Johns Island - Civil War reenactment - April 18-20 - page no longer exists Colleton County Rice Festival - Walterboro - Entertainment, crafts, food, road race, cooking contest - April 25-27 Scottish Country Fair and Celtic Festival - Sumter - Athletics, music, dance, food - April 25-27 - page no longer exists Treasures of the Tidelands - Georgetown - Nine days of art, music, food, history - April 25 - May 3 - page no longer exists Air Expo - Charleston - Free! - US Air Force Thunderbirds, US Army Golden Knights, and much more - April 26 - page no longer exists Yellow Jasmine Festival - North Augusta - Garden expo plus music, dancing, fireworks, food, and fun - April 26 - page no longer exists Return to Table of Contents 7.
 Brookgreen and Atalaya: A Fairy Tale UnfoldsThe year is 1929.
 Depression sweeps the land.
 He is 51.
 She is 45.
 He is a millionaire philanthropist, the son of a railroad tycoon.
 She is a nationally-acclaimed artist, a sculptor of great fame.
 Neither have ever married.
 They meet and fall in love.If you think this sounds like a fairy tale, so do we!
 But it's all true,* and anyone who has ever visited Brookgreen Gardens knows what a lucky day it was that brought Anna and Archer Huntington to our shore.
 Here at SCIway, we had long heard tale of the Huntington's legendary gardens and seaside home.
 This month we decided to go see them for ourselves, and we couldn't have been more pleased.
 Located across the street from one another, Brookgreen Gardens and Huntington Beach form what just might be our state's most perfect April adventure.

 The heart of Brookgreen is its 30-acre sculpture garden.
 With a collection of over 900 works by world-famous artists from near and far, it truly offers something for everyone.
 Our own favorite is the children's garden, full of fun sculptures of foxes, bears, billy goats, and bats!
 Flowers abound all over the property of course, with azaleas and dogwoods in full bloom.
 The heart of Huntington Beach is Anna and Archer's winter home, studios, and stables – Atalaya.
 The name is Spanish for watchtower, the dominant feature of the castle-like structure that Archer designed based on memories of his travels to the Mediterranean Coast.
 There are no known blueprints for this sprawling fortress.
 Archer conveyed his ideas to the contractor verbally, revealing a little more from his imagination day by day.
 After awhile, the contractor is said to have joked, "Mr. Huntington, if you tell me much more, I'll find out what you are building."
 Nevertheless, the result is spectacular!
 There is no furniture left inside, and the walls and open windows have been left exposed to the elements.
 Wandering down the cool corridors and roaming from room to room – there are 50 in all! – is a welcome respite from the sun and sand.
 It also makes a magical maze for children to explore.
 Over 9,000 acres remain between the two properties, and the land serves primarily to protect nature and wildlife.
 Brookgreen features a small zoo, and there are plenty of nature trails and wildlife viewing opportunities at Huntington.
 Its three miles of undeveloped oceanfront – a rarity in South Carolina – are alone worth the trip.
 Established formally as "A Society for Southeastern Flora and Fauna," the gardens and accompanying park more than live up to the name.
 We can't recommend the trip highly enough.
 With the sun warm and the sky blue, there just isn't a better time to head outside and enjoy our beautiful state! * Note: Time is slightly compressed for effect.
 Anna and Archer were formally introduced in 1921; they married in 1923.
 (They were both born March 10th, exactly six years apart.
 They were 51 and 45 when they met, 53 and 47 when they married, and 59 and 53 when they arrived in South Carolina.)
 They first landed in Georgetown County in 1929, but Brookgreen was not chartered until 1931.
 Tuberculosis is a chronic condition, but Anna's illness was arrested and she was able to recuperate and enjoy a long life, creating new sculptures into her nineties.
 Thanks for allowing us this poetic license!
 Learn More about Brookgreen Gardens and Huntington Beach:

-© 2018 SCIway.net, LLC.
+© 2008 SCIway.net, LLC.
 "SCIWAY News" is written by the team at SCIWAY – with a lot of help from people throughout South Carolina.
 ISSN: 1527-3903.

 Our mailing address is PO Box 13318, James Island, South Carolina 29422.